WalkerKnapp/tribectf2024_solutions/reverse_engineering/old_school/README.md

 ## Part 3 - Subroutines

-A subroutine in 6502 is called with a jump instruction (JSR, JMP, etc) and returns by invoking an `RTS`.
+A subroutine in 6502 is called with a jump to subroutine instruction (`JSR`) and returns by invoking an `RTS`.

 Right away, we can see that there are segments of the assembly that start with a labeled line